The Ring (2002 film): Filming

 The Yaquina Head Lighthouse on the Oregon Coast was used as the setting for the "Moesko Island Lighthouse".

 The Ring was filmed in 2001, primarily in the State of Washington in numerous locations, including Seattle, Port Townsend, Whidbey Island, Bellingham, Monroe and Stanwood.
 The Yaquina Head Lighthouse in Newport, Oregon, was also used as a filming location, as well as Oregon's Columbia River Gorge.

-Chris Cooper played a murderer in two scenes meant to bookend the film but was ultimately cut.
+Chris Cooper played a murderer in two scenes meant to bookend the film, but was ultimately cut.

 Cinematographer Bojan Bazelli used soft lighting and a grey blue-green color.
 Shot on film, the production is unusual for achieving its color correction in-camera using 81EF and one of two green filters, (Note: The source writes '85EFs' here, which do not exist; a likely typo.
 The green filters are specified as +14 and +7 points of green printer lights) thereby committing to its visual style early, rather than relying on digital grading during post-production.
 The soft lighting was achieved by "diffusing the fill sources enough to match [the natural lighting]" through the use of up to three layers of shades, HMIs and CTB, (Note: "C.T.B. stands for Color Temperature Blue.
 This is an abbreviation for the color correction gels used in lighting to convert the color temperature from tungsten to daylight.
 They come in gradients: Quarter Blue, Half Blue, Full Blue.") and set up to create as little shadow as possible to "subconsciously alter the viewer's sense of perception and add a heightened sense of ambiguity."
+Colourist Dale E. Grahn served as the color timer on the film, working in a traditional photochemical colour timing process rather than a modern digital intermediate workflow.